The edge-statistics conjecture for $\ell \ll k^{6/5}$: Proof of Theorem

 For two events $\cE=\cE(k)$ and $\cF=\cF(k)$ (which can thus also depend on $\ell$, $G$, and $n$), we say that \emph{$\cE$ is essentially contained in $\cF$}, and write $\cE \subsetsim \cF$, if $\Pr(\cE \setminus \cF) =o(1)$.

 As in the introduction, let $A$ denote a uniformly random subset of $V(G)$ of size $k$ and set $X_{G,k} = e(A)$.
 Throughout the proof, we let $\cE$ denote the event that $X_{G,k} = \ell$.

 Observe that it is enough to show that $\cE$ is essentially contained in an event of probability $1/e+o(1)$.
-To define this event, let first $(w_k)_{k\geq 1}$ be a sequence of positive real numbers that goes to infinity at a sufficiently slow rate.
-For an integer $d\geq 0$, define the event
+To define this event, let first $(w_k)_{k\geq 1}$ be a sequence of positive real numbers that goes to infinity at a sufficiently slow rate and, for every integer $d\geq 0$, define the event